MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/branchcache/deploy/BranchCache-Deployment-Guide.md

 **BranchCache history and documentation**

-BranchCache was first introduced in  Windows 7Â®  and  Windows ServerÂ® 2008 R2 , and was improved in  Windows Server 2012 , Windows 8, and later operating systems.  .
+BranchCache was first introduced in  Windows 7®  and  Windows Server® 2008 R2 , and was improved in  Windows Server 2012 , Windows 8, and later operating systems.  .

 > [!NOTE]
 > If you are deploying BranchCache in operating systems other than Windows Server 2016 Technical Preview, the following documentation resources are available.